 It is frustrating when pepper seeds germinate slowly (or not at all), especially after waiting all winter to start your garden.
 However, there is usually a reason for delayed sprouting of pepper seeds.

 So, why are your pepper seeds not germinating?
-Pepper seeds will fail to germinate if temperatures are too below 60 degrees Fahrenheit (16 degrees Celsius).
+Pepper seeds germinate slowly (or not at all) if temperatures are below 60 degrees Fahrenheit (16 degrees Celsius).
 Pepper seeds will also fail to germinate if they dry out.
-Older pepper seeds may germinate poorly, or not at all.
+Pepper seeds that are more than 2 years old may germinate poorly (or not at all).
 Some hotter varieties of peppers can take a few weeks to germinate, so be patient if you think the temperature and moisture levels are correct.

 Why Are Your Pepper Seeds Not Germinating?

 There are a few different reasons that pepper seeds will fail to germinate.
 Pepper seeds need the proper conditions to germinate, including soil temperature and moisture.

 Some of the most common reasons that pepper seeds fail to germinate are:

 - Improper Soil Temperature (soil is too cold or too hot)

 - Improper Watering (soil is too dry or too wet)

 - Old Seeds (germination rate decreases as seeds get older)

 Improper Soil Temperature